pdimens/gust/README.md

 ![gust logo](.other/gust.svg)
-An easy breezy snp-based whole genome phylogenetic pipeline
+An easy breezy snp-based whole genome phylogenetic pipeline 🌪️

 ## Installation
-### 0. Pre-requisites
+### Pre-requisites
 1. Any kind of conda environment (like `anaconda`, `miniconda`, `mamba` (recommended!), `micromamba`)
 2. A `git` installation
 3. Linux system (macOS probably works too, untested)

 ### 1. Clone this repositroy
 Everything you'll need is right here in this repository, which will also be your project directory.
-You can clone this repository for every new project (it's very lightweight)
+You'll need to clone this repository for every new project (it's very lightweight).
+Feel free to rename this folder `gust` to whatever is relevant for your project.
 ```bash
 git clone https://github.com/pdimens/gust.git
 ```
-Feel free to rename this folder whatever is relevant for your project.

 ### 2. Initiate the `gust` conda environment
-**if you already have a `gust` conda environment, skip this step**
+🌪️ **if you already have a `gust` conda environment, skip this step** 🌪️

 **note**: replace `conda` with the appropriate environment framework, (`mamba`, `micromamba`, etc.)